nikigithub/Playlytics/README.md

 Playlytics
 =======

-Calculate the coolness factor ratio for your playlist.
+A JavaScript, HTML5, CSS3 web application that calculate the coolness factor ratio for your Spotify's playlist.

 Features
 --------